ngeodesic-ai/ngf-alpha/README.md

 **NGF operates at the embedding level**, not at the text level.
 This means NGF methods are pluggable into any LLM or embedding model.
 Instead of manipulating prompts or fine-tuning weights, NGF directly reshapes latent trajectories in vector space.

 ## Research Plan Stages
-The NGF follows a 12-step research plan, with 10 completed stages posted here.
-Step 10 is the public rollout with NVIDIA A100 results.
+The NGF follows a 12-step research plan, with 10 completed stages posted here where step 10 marked the public rollout.
 Steps 11-12 (milestone reports) are in progress.

 | Stage | Description | Level | Hardware | Folder/Code |
 |-------|-------------|-------------|-------------|-------------|